hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 1. ECN capability exchange successful at initial connection setup
 2. ECN capability exchange failed at initial connection setup Case 1 means that ECN capability can be enabled after a connection even though it was disabled at the initial connection setup.
 Case 2 can have different outcomes, either that ECN capability will continue, or that ECN capability is turned off.
+7.7.3.
+ECN capability exchange for Migrated Connection Connection migration requires that ECN capability is verified again.
+The ECN capability as indicated in section 7.X should be repeated when a connection is migrated.
+This verifies that the endpoints are ECN capable and that the ECN bits are not bleached along the new path.
+There are two unique cases:
+1. ECN capability exchange successful at initial connection setup
+2. ECN capability exchange failed at initial connection setup Case 1 means that ECN capability can be enabled after a connection even though it was disabled at the initial connection setup.
+Case 2 can have different outcomes, either that ECN capability will continue, or that ECN capability is turned off.
+The two cases are descibed more in detail below 7.7.3.1 Case 1, ECN capability exchange successful at initial connection setup IP packets continue to be transmitted with the applicable ECT code point set.

+7.7.3.2 Case 2, ECN capability exchange failed at initial connection setup